danrot/advanced-webapplications-with-symfony/advanced-webapplications-with-symfony.md

 no rules where to put the class, but it makes sense to have a `Entity` folder in your Bundle.

-The given example uses a `Product` and `Order` entity for illustration purposes.
+The given example uses a `Product` and `Purchase` entity for illustration purposes.

 ```php